 11 Tips for Selling Luxury Homes Quickly (and Without Any Price Drops)

 Selling luxury homes presents a unique challenge.
-These homes typically appeal to a narrower pool of buyers, include specialized décor and amenities that call for a certain marketing flair, and can sit on the market for a while without the right strategy.
+These homes typically appeal to a narrower pool of buyers, feature specialized décor and amenities that call for a certain marketing flair, and sit on the market for a while without the right strategy.
 Here are our expert tips for selling luxury homes to fetch the price you seek in less time.

 1. Know what you’re up against

-Fortunately, you can get the exclusivity of this market to work in your favor.
+Pricing is especially critical.
 Potential luxury homebuyers know just what they want in their price range, so selling to them means being as specific as possible.

 2. Work with a real estate agent who has experience in the luxury market